dkelly255/PP4-Fantasy-Football-Centre/README.md

 As illustrated in this overview at [Python.org](https://docs.python.org/3/library/sqlite3.html) - SQLite3 a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language, and is typically used in Django Applications for testing & development.

-Note - for more information, please see the `Testing` and `Bugs` readme sections for more detail on the two databases - SQLite3 and PostgrSQL and changing between the two.
+Note - for more information, please see the `Testing` and `Bugs` readme sections for more detail on the two databases - SQLite3 and PostgreSQL and changing between the two.

 ### - Crispy Forms